Extremal Eigenvalues of Weighted Steklov Problems: Introduction

-While most prior works focus on maximizing Steklov eigenvalues, particularly the first eigenvalue, under strict geometric assumptions such as convexity or simple connectivity, significantly less attention has been paid to minimization problems or higher-order eigenvalues.
-In contrast, this paper makes the following contributions: 1) We study both the {minimization and maximization} of the quantity \( \lambda_k(\rho)\gamma \) over a class of bounded domains with Lipschitz boundaries, without assuming convexity or simple connectivity.
+While most prior works focus on maximizing Steklov eigenvalues, particularly the first eigenvalue, significantly less attention has been paid to minimization problems or higher-order eigenvalues.
+In contrast, this paper makes the following contributions: 1) We study both the {minimization and maximization} of the quantity \( \lambda_k(\rho)\gamma \) over a class of bounded domains with Lipschitz boundaries, with no assumptions of convexity or simple connectivity on the domain $\Omega$ and no convexity or concavity assumption on the functional with respect to $\rho$.
 2) We provide numerical and analytical evidence that the Steklov eigenvalues \( \lambda_k(\rho) \) and their reciprocals \( 1/\lambda_k(\rho),\) $k\geq 1$, are generally neither concave nor convex over the admissible set \( \mathcal{M} \).
 This highlights limitation of classical convex optimization tools and justifies the need for tailored optimization algorithms.
 This part of our study was motivated by related results in \cite[ Theorem 9.1.3]{henrot2006extremum}.
 3) We establish the existence of optimal solutions and study their structure.
 In particular, we show that there are bang–bang minimizers and we find some of the topological properties of the high–density set for the minimizers.
 For the maximization problem, the optimal density is not necessarily bang–bang; on the circle we in fact find many maximizers with distinct profiles.
-4) We develop a {novel numerical scheme} tailored to the optimization problems.
-Although the eigenvalues are not differentiable in general, we introduce a differentiable surrogate functional and use it to derive the optimality conditions.
+4) Although the eigenvalues are not differentiable in general, we introduce a differentiable surrogate functional and use it to derive the optimality conditions.
+We implement a numerical scheme consistent with the derived optimality conditions.
 5) Our approach integrates both analytical insight and computational techniques, making it applicable to a broad range of geometries where traditional tools fail.
 6) Finally, to the best of our knowledge, the \emph{minimization} of \( \lambda_k(\rho)\gamma \) over boundary densities with fixed mass and pointwise bounds \( \alpha \le \rho \le \beta \) on general Lipschitz domains has not been investigated before; previous studies have focused mainly on maximization, shape optimization, or related Robin and nonlinear Steklov problems, see for example \cite{colbois2024some,emamizadeh2011rearrangements,mazari2022qualitative}.

 In Section~\ref{sec:pre}, we investigate analytical properties of the Steklov eigenvalue \(\lambda_k(\rho)\), including continuity and differentiability with respect to the density function \(\rho\).
 Section~\ref{sec:convexity} addresses the (non-)convexity of the objective functional, a property that significantly impacts the choice of optimization methods.
 Section~\ref{sec:minprob} is devoted to the minimization problem: we prove the existence of a bang-bang optimizer and analyze its topological and geometric structure.
 In Section~\ref{sec:maxprob}, we turn to the maximization problem, establish existence of an optimal solution, and identify it explicitly when the domain is a disk and $k=1$.
 Section~\ref{sec:numeric} presents numerical algorithms designed to solve the optimization problems and the numerical results, and we conclude in Section~\ref{sec:conc} with a summary of findings and future directions.